zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 important she is and of course, no one likes to lis ten to someone else tell them how important they are.
 So Chad doesn't really like  the way that Melinda is describing herself.

 Melinda says, however, “Let me show you.”
 Let me de monstrate to you by letting you look at something.
 The first page of her portfo lio is a “fact sheet of my major accomplishments, clients, jobs and awards.”
 A “fact  (fact) sheet (sheet) is just what it sounds like – a sheet of paper, a piece of paper, that lists certain important facts about you or about a company or abo ut whatever is the subject of that particular report.
-In this case, it's a list o f the Melinda's “accomplishments, clients, jobs and awards.”
+In this case, it's a list of the Melinda's “accomplishments, clients, jobs and awards.”

 “Accomplishments” are things that you have done – a chievements – usually things that are important.
 It might be, for example , publishing a book.
 That might be an accomplishment, something that you have done that you're proud of, that's important.
 “Clients” (clients) are the people who h ave bought things from you, either your products or your services.
 A client is the same thing as a customer, someone who buys something from you.
 It's used more  in professional occupations like lawyers, for example, have clients , whereas, if you work at a store, you would just talk about your customers.